The southern Galicia coast works particularly well from Vigo because the city sits within reach of several completely different types of day trip.

 Samil Beach is the obvious city option because it is close and easy to reach, but many visitors end up continuing further once they start exploring the coastline properly.

 The beaches near Baiona, O Grove, and A Illa de Arousa all feel different from one another.
-Some are broad and exposed to Atlantic wind.
-Others sit calmer inside the estuaries with gentler water and more shelter.
+Some are broad and exposed to Atlantic wind, while others sit calmer inside the estuaries with gentler water and more shelter.
+If you want to explore several of these areas in one journey, driving between Baiona and O Grove gives you much more flexibility to respond to the conditions.

 Vigo works well because you can choose according to conditions instead of committing to one beach area every day.